Jab1k/pipscalculator/readme.md

 ## Run

-A script named `pycalc` should be automatically installed by pip.
+A script named `requests` should be automatically installed by pip.

 1. Run in interactive mode